- Search The Registry

 - My Account

 This date marks the birth of Howlin' Wolf in 1910.
-He was an African American blues singer and composer.
+He was a Black blues singer and composer.

 Chester Arthur “Howlin' Wolf” Burnett was from West Point, Mississippi.
 He was brought up on a cotton plantation hearing the traditional music of the region.
 He started singing professionally when quite young and in the 1920s and 1930s, performed throughout Mississippi, playing in small clubs.
 He was influenced by the music of Blind Lemon Jefferson, Sonny Boy Williamson, and Charley Patton.